How to Play Pool by Yourself – Blatt Billiards

 by David Roeder |

 The game of pool is a popular sport many people enjoy because it requires you to strategize, plan ahead, think about how the pool balls will interact with each other, and what shots you need to make to win the game.
-While pool is typically played with two players, you can still enjoy pool as a solo player whenever you want.

 You need the same equipment as you would when challenging an opponent, including: